purvansh-xoxo/border-id/README.md

 # border-id
-An opencv project to identify borders
+An opencv project to identify pixels with intensity greater than the threshold intensity.